patternfly/training-scenarios/react-components/toolbar-filter/step6.md

 &lt;DemoTable nameFilters={filters.name} statusFilters={filters.status} riskFilters={filters.risk} clearAllFilters={this.onDelete}/&gt;
 </pre>

-<strong>Note:</strong> The `DemoTable` component is defined in `src/components/table.js` where the managed list of applied filters manipulates a very small set of data.
+<strong>Note:</strong> The relationship a toolbar and its filters has to a table or other component must be managed by the consumer.
+The `DemoTable` component is defined in `src/components/table.js` where the managed list of applied filters manipulates a very small set of data.

 Once the preview reloads, it should look like this: